A Boomerang Classroom product

 Freedom, with guardrails.

-AP Seminar is student-led — that’s the point.
+Independent research projects are student-led — that's the point.
 Boomerang Projects adds the kind of light structure that protects student agency instead of replacing it.
 Customizable timelines.
 Visible milestones.
 Quiet accountability.

 Resources where you need them.